 Here we have a P0301 cylinder misfire code on a Chevy 3.1 liter engine.
 The check engine light was on and flashing at times and the computer had a pending P0301 cylinder one misfire code.
 I pulled this code from the computer using my Actron Pocket Scanner.
 It works great because it is extremely fast (just plug it in and hit the “read” button) and does not require any batteries because it gets powered up through pin 16 of the data link connector of the vehicle.

 When I took a look at the number one spark plug wire, this is what I found.
 The number one spark plug wire was broken or got pulled off of the spark plug booth causing the engine to misfire.
 We simply fixed the broken wire and reattached it and the engine ran like new

 P0300 Random Cylinder Misfire

 P0300 is a code generated by the Powertrain Control Module or Engine Control Module basically telling you that it has detected a random cylinder misfire.
 It can be anywhere from two or more cylinders misfiring causing this P0300 code to appear in the computer.
 There could be a number of things that can cause the engine to misfire.
 Fuel delivery, spark delivery or engine mechanical related problems.
-Usually you will find that any Engine Misfire condition will fall into one or more of those three categories.
+Usually, you will find that any Engine Misfire condition will fall into one or more of those three categories.
 Here is a tip, you can go to alldata to get specific information related to the year, make and model of your vehicle.
-A lot of times the Vehicle Manufacturer will release a Technical Service bulletins (TSB’s) related to a rough running or Misfire condition specific to your vehicle.
+A lot of times the Vehicle Manufacturer will release a Technical Service Bulletins (TSB’s) related to a rough running or Misfire condition specific to your vehicle.
 If you find a match, it will explain the root cause as well as the fix for the Engine Misfire condition.
-It will also have component locations, repair procedures and factory wiring diagrams.
-Get a 1 year subscription for only $19.95 from ALLDATAdiy.com!
-Use Code DIYDISOCOUNT.
-Click here now!
+It will also have component locations, repair procedures, and factory wiring diagrams.
+Here are some of my own tools I use when diagnosing misfire conditions.

 How to check Ignition Components